awsdocs/aws-systems-manager-user-guide/doc_source/sysman-compliance-walk.md

    Default output format [None]: ENTER
    ```

-1. Execute the following command to assign custom compliance metadate to an instance\.
+1. Run the following command to assign custom compliance metadate to an instance\.
 Currently the only supported resource type is `ManagedInstance`\.

    ```
    aws ssm put-compliance-items --resource-id Instance ID --resource-type ManagedInstance --compliance-type Custom:User-defined string --execution-summary ExecutionTime=User-defined time and/or date value --items Id=User-defined ID,Title=User-defined title,Severity=One or more comma-separated severities:CRITICAL,MAJOR,MINOR,INFORMATIONAL, or UNSPECIFIED,Status=COMPLIANT or NON_COMPLIANt